San Diego Harbor Cruises is the best way to explore the San Diego Bay area, a natural harbor and a deepwater port.

 Flagship harbor cruises are the most beautiful way to enjoy the best of San Diego.

-The Hornblower Cruises offers numerous narrated San Diego harbor cruises for all kinds of visitors.
+City Cruises was earlier known as the Hornblower Cruises company and offers numerous narrated San Diego harbor cruises for all visitors.

-Their 2 hours Best of the Bay 2-Hour Harbor Cruise is the most popular among tourists and locals.
+Their 2-hour Harbor Sightseeing Cruise is the most popular among tourists and locals.

-Hornblower also offers a 2.5-hour, 3-course Dinner Cruise and a 2-hour Champagne Brunch Cruise in the San Diago Bay.
+City Cruises also offers a 2.5-hour, 3-course Dinner Cruise and a 2-hour Champagne Brunch Cruise in the San Diego Bay.

-If you prefer fun-filled happy hour entertainment with an enticing menu and cocktail specials, you must check out Hornblower’s Sights & Sips 2-hour Cocktail Cruise.
+If you prefer fun-filled happy hour entertainment with an enticing menu and cocktail specials, check out City Cruise’s Sights & Sips 2-hour Cocktail Cruise.

 The company also offers Whale and Dolphin Watching Cruises and Sea Lion Adventure Cruises for those interested in local wildlife.